boiding/book/src/background/boid.md

 corresponds with the bottom edge.

 #### Heading
-An other primary characteristic of a boid is its _heading_, i.e. The angle it is pointing in.
+Another primary characteristic of a boid is its _heading_, i.e. The angle it is pointing in.
 These angles are measured in [radians](https://en.wikipedia.org/wiki/Radian) and have a range of
 \\(-\pi\\) to \\(+\pi\\).
 When the boid is pointing to the right she has a